 RaceMenu.
 “Complete overhaul to the character creation menu including new customization features such as multiple RGBA warpaints, body paints, hand paint, and foot paints.”
 Nexusmods.com

-Based within a foundation of participatory and fan culture studies, I argue that the network of interdependent mods is worthy of future research which may in turn advocate for participatory design within the game development process.
+Based within a foundation of participatory and fan culture studies, I argue that the network of interdependent mods is worthy of future research.
+Especially considering the emergence of participatory design within the game development process.
+The poster is included below as well as a link to the extended abstract which was included in the conference proceedings.